bentoml/OpenLLM/README.md

 [Discord](https://l.bentoml.com/join-openllm-discord)!

 OpenLLM is actively maintained by the BentoML team.
-Feel free to reach out and join us in our pursuit to make LLMs more accessible and easy-to-use👉 [Join our Slack community!](https://l.bentoml.com/join-slack)
+Feel free to reach out and join us in our pursuit to make LLMs more accessible and easy to use 👉 [Join our Slack community!](https://l.bentoml.com/join-slack)

 ## 🎁 Contributing